This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Make the pie:

-• In a medium bowl, beat together the egg yolks with the remaining evaporated milk and vanilla.
+• In a medium bowl, beat together the egg yolks with the remaining evaporated milk and the vanilla.
 Very slowly drizzle 1 cup of the hot sweet potato mixture into the egg mixture, whisking constantly.
 Pour the now-warmed egg mixture into the pot with the rest of the sweet potato mixture, whisking thoroughly.

 • Pour pie filling into the unbaked pie crust.
-(If you are using a 9-inch crust, you will have filling left over.)
-Top with half of the streusel mixture.
-Place on the baking sheet in the oven and bake for 10 minutes at 450.
-After 10 minutes, reduce heat to 325 and bake for 50 minutes more.
-When there is 30 minutes left, add the remaining streusel to the top of the pie and finish baking until the edges and center are raised and puffed and the center only shakes slightly.
+Top evenly with half of the streusel mixture, placing the rest into the refrigerator until needed later.
+Place the pie on the baking sheet in the oven and bake for 10 minutes at 450°F. After 10 minutes, reduce heat to 325°F and bake for 20 more minutes.

 Notes

-30 Comments
+32 Comments

 1. Your post brought me to tears.
 I’m sorry to hear about all the damage that has been done…it’s amazing how we can go from being these empowered individuals to realizing mother nature is bigger than us…there are things over which we have no control.
 My heart and warm wishes go out to everyone effected by the Tornado, and thank you for bringing awareness to the matter.